College Apartment Checklist: Everything You Need

 - Toiletries (toothpaste, mouthwash, shampoo, conditioner, body wash, face wash, etc.)

 - Small trash bin

 If you are coming from a dorm room that had nothing more than a microwave and a toaster, you might not realize just how many things you need to stock a sufficient kitchen.

-Some of these items can be purchased on the cheap, and other things you won’t want to skimp on.
-Cheap coffee machines might still make a great cup of joe, but a dull chef’s knife from the dollar store has a better chance of cutting you than your food.
+Some of these items can be purchased cheaply, and other things you won’t want to skimp on.
+Cheap coffee machines might still make a great cup of joe, but a dull chef's knife from the dollar store has a better chance of cutting you than your food.